-The client onboarding process is the critical first step in customer satisfaction
+Client onboarding processes are the critical first step in customer satisfaction and success.

 In some cases, the client onboarding form may be completed directly by the client in an online portal that walks them through the process and ensures relevant details and documents/files are collected.
 In other cases a staff member at the vendor may be completing the form, in which case, additional internal information may be captured upfront, including:

 Depending on the complexity of the intake process and the size of the teams involved, there may be more to the routing of collected information than simply populating a CRM or ERP system.
 There may be additional reviews, intake forms, a client onboarding checklist, approvals, etc. that need to be deployed internally to ensure a smooth rollout.

 Below is an example of one client onboarding process that is project-based.
 This organization is a large technology and management consulting firm that needed to streamline the project onboarding process for new clients while ensuring that all the proper steps were taken and accountable.
 Note the approvals and hand-offs have been automated to ensure compliant and consistent workflow.

 An effective client intake process seems like an easy win with real long-term value so why don't more companies adopt a consistent, automated process for new customers?
 In some cases, the onboarding process simply isn't tied to critical metrics like customer churn, customer lifetime value, time to value, and customer success criteria.

 From Marketing to Sales to Operations and Support, teams need to ensure proper, consistent hand-offs of course, but they also need to realize that their ability to perform well impacts the entire customer value chain.
 By creating dashboards for critical metrics and sharing them with everyone involved in the customer journey, organizations can instill this message.